ccm-bioinfo/cambda2023/06_amr_resistance/readme_pangenoma.md

+## Pangenomics
+A pangenome with genomic data of genera  _Escherichia_, _Klebsiella_, and _Enterobacter_ from the US cities in the challenge, with samples collected near 2017 can extend information about genes with antibiotic resistance.
+NCBI Genomes from the selected date was downloaded and AMR annotated.
+- [] Blast
+- [] CARD
+- [] Full table

-# Metapangenomics
+## Metapangenomics
-To be able to look for genes with resistance to antibiotics in mysterious cities.
-The CAMDA 2023 team has decided to create a metapangenome for the bacteria: Escherichia, Klebsiella and Enterobacter.
-This occurred to us due to the publication made in [2020 by Utter, et al](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-020-02200-2#Bib1).
+The CAMDA 2023 team has decided to create a meta pangenome for the bacterial genus: _Escherichia_, _Klebsiella_, and _Enterobacter_.
+The following approach follows the ideas presented in [2020 by Utter, et al](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-020-02200-2#Bib1).
-Next, we will list the steps we are following to be able to replicate this research work.
+Next, we will list the steps to replicate this research work.

 To do:
 1. Replicate the metapangenome of the oral microbiome.